cjacker/opensource-toolchain-stm32/README.md

 # Programming

-There are various ways to program a Cortex-M part:
+There are various ways to program a Cortex-M part, all Cortex-M parts should support SWD program and debug interface.

-- UART or USB ISP if it had a factory bootloader.
+- UART or USB ISP if it had a factory bootloader, please check datasheet.
-- STLink if it's a STM32 part.
+- ST-Link if it's a STM32 part.
-- CMSIS-DAP
+- CMSIS-DAP / DAP-Link
-  + OpenOCD if your part already supported by this opensource tool
+  + OpenOCD if your part already supported by OpenOCD
   + pyOCD if vendor provide DFP Pack
 - JLink if vendor provide JFlash support

+The advantage of pyOCD is : it can use the flash algo pack for Keil MDK directly.

 ## ISP